Ideas & Inspiration

 How to Control Pests in Your Vegetable Garden

 When insects attack, the results are devastating.
 In some cases, they destroy plants completely.
 No garden is immune to insects that kill, such as aphids, caterpillars, grasshoppers and Japanese beetles, but you can fight back.
-These three steps will show you how to control pests in your vegetable garden.
+These steps will show you how to control common insect pests in your vegetable and flower gardens.

 - Natural predators, such as ladybugs, feed on other pests.
 Plant for these beneficial insects and keep in mind, if you introduce a natural predator, do not use chemical insecticides.
 Learn how to plant for beneficial insects.

-- Caterpillars and grasshoppers are also good bugs for gardens.
+- Some caterpillars and grasshoppers can be good bugs for gardens.
 Learn how to identify insect pests and, if you find bad ones, to hand-pick them and drop into a bucket of soapy water.

-- Organic neem-based pesticides also provide good control.
+- Organic neem-based pesticides provide good control.
 Always follow label directions and remember that twice as much doesn't equal twice as effective.

 - The easiest way to capture insects is with a trap.
-Place traps 30’ from the plants you are protecting to lure pests away from the garden.
+Place traps 30 inches from the plants you are protecting to lure pests away from the garden.